 The gearing ratio is a measure of the Company's financial leverage reflecting the degree to which the operations of the Company are financed by debt.
 The amount of debt that the Company will commit depends on cash inflow from operations, divestment proceeds and cash outflow in the form of capital investment, dividend payments and share repurchases.
 The Company aims to maintain an efficient statement of financial position to be able to finance investment and growth, after the funding of dividends.
 The gearing ratio is calculated as net debt divided by total capital.
-Net debt is calculated as total loans and borrowings less cash and cash equivalents.
+Net debt is calculated as total loans and borrowings less cash.

-The Company does not have a fixed gearing target and management considers whether the present gearing level is commercially acceptable based on the ability of the Company to operate on a stand-alone basis and is set after appropriate advice has been taken from Tax, Treasury and Legal advisors.
+The Company does not have a fixed gearing target and management considers whether the present gearing level is commercially acceptable based on the ability of the Company to operate on a standalone basis and is set after appropriate advice has been taken from Tax, Treasury and Legal advisors.

-The gearing ratios at 31 December 2016 and 2015 are as follow:
+The gearing ratios at 31 December 2017 and 2016 are as follow:

-Notes 2016 2015
+Note 2017 2016

-Total loans and borrowings 12,13 16,370,000 18,717,000
+Total loans and borrowings 12,13 15,057,000 16,370,000

-Less: cash 3 4,274,266 3,576,802
+Less: cash 3 6,163,261 4,274,266

-Net debt 12,095,734 15,140,198
+Net debt 8,893,739 12,095,734

-Total equity (excluding other reserves) 32,447,556 25,723,951
+Total equity (excluding other reserves) 41,675,144 32,447,556

-Total capital 44,543,290 40,864,149
+Total capital 50,568,883 44,543,290

-Gearing ratio 27% 37%
+Gearing ratio 18% 27%